jacotri77/iron_worker_node_twitter_bot/readme.md

 <h4>5.
 Queue / Schedule jobs for your image</h4>

 Now you can start queuing jobs or schedule recurring jobs for your image.<br><br>
-`iron worker queue bot` for a direct queue<br> You can schedule your task `iron worker queue bot --start-at "12:30" --run-times 5 --run-every 70`
+`iron worker queue bot` for an instant queue<br>
+You can schedule your task `iron worker queue bot --start-at "12:30" --run-times 5 --run-every 70`

 ```Configuring client
         Project 'Twitter bot' with id='59b8769be92bfa000c182d8d'